KoenduBuf/CVbyDL-Object-Property-Inference/docs/index.md

 # A first test: Fruit classification + weight averages

 We made a CNN that classified the images just by their fruit class.
-This classifier generally reached a <span class="tooltip"> classification accuracy of 70% <span class="tooltiptext">In perspective: random guessing would give a 1/7 = 14% classification accuracy</span> </span>
+For this classifier we tried various network architectures, trained from scratch.
+The architecture that got the best performance reached a <span class="tooltip"> classification accuracy of 70% <span class="tooltiptext">In perspective: random guessing would give a 1/7 = 14% classification accuracy</span> </span>, which consisted of N layers ....

 So we can classify fruits, that means that we already have the most simple CNN for weight estimation, we can have our fruit classifier guess the fruit and then take the average weight of that fruit as our weight estimation.
 Using this naive approach we get results...